adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 incompetence - this is the bliss.

 > Software engineer efficiency is limited to the depth of
-> understanding his/hers stack.
+> understanding his/her stack.

 Sounds intuitive enough - if a developer only knows how to use a framework, his efficiency will be limited by that framework.
-If engineer knows only his language, all optimizations will be limited by the language features.
-If, after everything else, they also know language internals - they are are competent enough to conciously write the most efficient code.
+If an engineer knows only his language, all optimizations will be limited by the language features.
+If, after everything else, they also know language internals - they are competent enough to consciously write the most efficient code.

 If you ever dreamt of working at companies like Facebook (or build